 Perhaps with their huge size and flush decks, the Tillman battleships might have had enough freeboard astern to keep the casemates dry.
 The casemates would have been one level higher than they had been on earlier American battleships.

 Another interesting reversion is the single centerline secondary gun at the tip of the stern.
 This had been used previously in the Nevada (BB-36) class, but it was subsequently abandoned in the Pennsylvania (BB-38) class.
 Like all other hull mounted casemates, the Nevada's centerline casemates were removed during refits.

-The Navy proceeded with the South Dakota (BB-49) class, as they had intended all along.
-While the South Dakotas began construction, they were all cancelled under the terms of the Washington Treaty of 1922.
+Secretary Daniels wrote to the President of the Senate on 14 February 1917 informing him that "the General Board recommends that no ships of this type be laid down. " The Navy proceeded with the South Dakota (BB-49) class, as they had intended all along.
+While all of the South Dakotas began construction, they were all canceled under the terms of the Washington Treaty of 1922.

 Still, the design studies didn't go away completely.

 The Tillman design studies influenced the South Dakota (BB-49) design.